SerenityOS/serenity/Documentation/NetworkBoot.md

 This file can be called in any name you'd want.
 For the sake of simplicity in this guide, this file is named `script.ipxe` from now on.
 Don't forget to replace `X.Y.Z.W` with your HTTP server IP address.

-For troubleshooting purposes, you could add `disable_physical_storage` and `disable_ps2_controller` if you suspect our implementation fails to work with your hardware.
+For troubleshooting purposes, you can add the following command line arguments if you suspect our implementation fails to work with your hardware:
+- `disable_physical_storage`
+- `disable_ps2_controller`
+- `disable_uhci_controller`

 Because iPXE (unlike GRUB) doesn't support VESA VBE modesetting when booting a multiboot kernel, you might not see any output, so add the `boot_mode=text` argument as well to boot into VGA text mode.